We set the record straight by answering your top pay-related questions

 Recruitment agencies have little control over locum pay rates which are determined at a state, region or hospital level.
 Occasionally, we may be able to negotiate a higher rate if the role is urgent or hard to fill.

-Our recruitment consultants know how the market is positioned and have insider knowledge when it comes to extras such as travel and accommodation benefits.
+Our expert recruitment consultants know how the market is positioned and have insider knowledge when it comes to extras such as travel and accommodation benefits.
 As your dedicated recruitment partner, we have your best interests at heart and will always negotiate hard on your behalf where possible.

 Do you take your fee out of my locum rate?